As always, the Bodies of Work produced this year represent hours of hard work, dedication and creativity on behalf of our Year 12 students.

-Welcome to the 2020 HSC Visual Arts Online Exhibition.
+Welcome to the 2021 HSC Visual Arts Exhibition.

-The artworks before you represent countless hours of work, contemplated concepts and considered choices culminating in thought provoking Bodies of Work.
-We hope you enjoy the breadth and depth of the talent that the 2020 Visual Art cohort has produced, under difficult circumstances, this year.
+The artworks before you represent countless hours of work, contemplated personal concepts and considered choices culminating in thought provoking Bodies of Work.
+We hope you enjoy the breadth and depth of the talent that the 2021 Visual Art cohort has produced, under difficult circumstances, this year.

 I must thank my incredible team who have gone above and beyond for our young artists.
-This year our Year 12 teachers are Mr Love, Mrs Elston and Mrs Vargassoff, assisted by Mr Ryan and Mrs Macdonald who have encouraged and guided our Year 12s.
+This year our Year 12 teachers are Mrs Elston, Ms Dorahy and myself, assisted by Mr Ryan and Mrs Macdonald who have encouraged, guided and supported our Year 12s.

 We thank the parents for their support and the trust they have placed in us to guide our students through the artist’s process.
 We would also like to thank our Year 12s, who have risen to the challenge and have displayed great courage to create technically refined and beautifully meaningful Bodies of Work.
-May this be just the start of your artistic journey and may tales of your endeavours and many successes return to us
+The grit and determination you have displayed to finish strong has been inspirational.
+May this be just the start of your artistic journey and may tales of your endeavours and many successes return to us.

 Head of Visual Arts